jindalujjwal0720/file-express-router/README.md

 ## Examples and tutorials

-In the following sections, we will provide examples and tutorials on how to use Fexpress to create routes in your Express.js application.
+In the following sections, we will provide examples and tutorials on how to use File Express to create routes in your Express.js application.
 We will cover everything from basic routes to more advanced topics like nested routes and custom handlers.

 ### Basic